-Nate Philippe is currently in his 4th year of leading York University Basketball in 2020-21 after being named as the head coach of the Lions on June 19, 2017.
+Nate Philippe recently completed his 4th year of leading York University Basketball in 2020-21 after being named as the head coach of the Lions on June 19, 2017.
 In his 2nd year at the helm in 2018-19, York Basketball took massive steps forward and was one of the most improved teams in the Country.
 The Lions qualified for the OUA Playoffs for the first time in 5 years, secured a victory vs a Top 10 team for the first time in 10 years (78-67 vs #6 Ranked uOttawa on Feb 9th, 2019), and were chosen as the Most Improved Team by the York Athletic department at the Annual Varsity Banquet.
 Philippe also recruited and developed the first OUA All-Rookie Team player that York University has had in 5 years in DeAndrae Pierre, who was also named as the Male Rookie of the Year for all sports at the York Varsity Athletic Banquet.
 For his work in the massive program turnaround, Coach Philippe was a finalist for the York Athletics Coach of the Year Award, and was selected as the head coach of Team White in the prestigious Biosteel All-Canadian Game on March 31st, 2019.
 He was also named as an Assistant Coach with the U19 Canadian National Team that competed in the FIBA U19 World Cup in Heraklion, Greece during the Summer of 2019.

 Coach Philippe came to York after 2 years at UQAM (University of Quebec at Montreal) and 9 years as a college coach.
-Coach Philippe's teams had competed in the championship game in 5 of his previous 7 seasons (71% Championship game appearance rate), winning 2 conference championships and an international gold medal in that time.
+Coach Philippe's teams had competed in the championship game in 5 of his previous 7 seasons prior to York (71% Championship game appearance rate), winning 2 conference championships and an international gold medal in that time.

 At UQAM, Philippe led one of the most dramatic program turnarounds in the country.
 Under Philippe's guidance, UQAM had the most wins of any 2 year period in the program's history with a 40-30 record and Back-to-Back appearances in the RSEQ Championship game!
 Despite losing 3 of the team's top 4 players in 2016-17, UQAM battled to a 21-15 record (highest win total in UQAM history) and finished as the #3 seed in the RSEQ.
 The season was highlighted by wins over #2 Ranked uOttawa, #6 Ranked McGill, and an RSEQ Final 4 victory vs Concordia 81-71 to secure their place in the RSEQ Championship game vs McGill for the 2nd year in a row.
 It was a +29 win improvement in Philippe's 2 years compared to the 2 years prior to his arrival (40-30 between 2015-17 from 11-46 between 2013-15).